A Look Back at 2025

 We celebrated excellence at the NISOD International Conference.

-Hosted in Austin, Texas, the annual NISOD conference welcomed more than 500 attendees from 126 colleges.
-The Excellence Awards Dinner and Celebration honored over 300 award recipients, and student voices shone through more than 160 essay submissions and 90 graphic design entries.
+Excellence was celebrated at the NISOD International Conference in Austin, Texas, which welcomed more than 500 attendees from 126 colleges.
+More than 1,000 Excellence Awards were presented nationwide, with over 300 recipients recognized in person during the Excellence Awards Dinner and Celebration.
+Student creativity shone through more than 160 essay submissions and 90 graphic design entries.

 Conference presentation proposals are now being accepted.